openstack/openstack-manuals/doc/cli-reference/source/openstack.rst

 ``--provider-network-type <provider-network-type>``
   The physical mechanism by which the virtual network is implemented.
-The supported options are: flat, gre, local, vlan, vxlan
+The supported options are: flat, geneve, gre, local, vlan, vxlan.

 ``--provider-physical-network <provider-physical-network>``
   Name of the physical network over which the virtual network is implemented

 ``--provider-segment <provider-segment>``
-  VLAN ID for VLAN networks or Tunnel ID for GRE/VXLAN networks
+  VLAN ID for VLAN networks or Tunnel ID for GENEVE/GRE/VXLAN networks

 ``--transparent-vlan``
   Make the network VLAN transparent